 Downtown’s Pet Project

-The Cyrene, open for about year, still looks fresh as a fluffy goldendoodle just back from the groomer.
-The floor-to-ceiling windows that overlook the waterfront grant a one-bedroom’s 618 square feet the air of a far more voluminous lair.
-Humans who occupy these 169 units enjoy a few niceties, too: The top floor offers a theater room, chef’s kitchen, and large modern lounge with a pool table and a big white telescope pointed at CenturyLink and Safeco Fields, while the three floors of parking include electric and hybrid car plug-in stations.
+The Cyrene, open since March 2017, still looks fresh as a fluffy goldendoodle just back from the groomer.
+The floor-to-ceiling windows that overlook the waterfront grant a one-bedroom’s 660 square feet the air of a far more voluminous lair.
+Humans who occupy these 169 units enjoy a few niceties, too: The top floor offers a theater room, chef’s kitchen, and large modern lounge with a pool table and views to CenturyLink Field, while the three floors of parking include electric and hybrid car plug-in stations.
 The building’s location at the foot of the Harbor Steps places all of downtown within easy walking distance, including a flagship local grocer once PCC opens in the Rainier Tower in 2020—hopefully with a well-stocked pet aisle.

 This Rooftop’s Got Game

 Pioneer Square on game day is a blue- and green-tinged scene, but the crowds at Quality Athletics and the rowdy lines of ticketholders who filter into CenturyLink Field create a spectacle best taken in from 26 stories up, next to an outdoor fire pit, glass of syrah or pilsner in hand.
 Not to mention actual football and soccer games—you can see the action at CenturyLink Field from the rooftop at The Wave at Stadium Place.